aosman101/tfl-realtime-lakehouse/README.md

 ---

-## Example: Add a new StopPoint to monitor
+# Example: Add a new Stop Point to monitor.

 1. Edit .env and append the NaPTAN ID to TFL_STOPPOINT_IDS:
 "`env